Meshtatsuo/sort-visualizer/README.md

     <li>Fastest
 </ul>

-Note: sort type is not case sensitive!
+Note: arguments are not case sensitive!